felix642/llvm-project/clang-tools-extra/docs/clang-tidy/index.rst

                                    example, to place the correct user name in TODO() comments in the relevant check.
     WarningsAsErrors             - Same as '--warnings-as-errors'.
-    CompilationArgsToRemoveRegex - List of arguments to remove from the command line sent to the compiler.
+    RemovedArgs                  - List of arguments to remove from the command line sent to the compiler.
+Please note that removing arguments from the command line
+                                   might lead to false positive or negatives.

     The effective configuration can be inspected using --dump-config: